-Each option granted under the 2007 Director Stock Plan has an exercise price equal to the fair market value of our common stock on the date of grant and becomes exercisable in equal annual installments over a two-year period.
-Those options become exercisable in full in the event of an acquisition of the Company.
+Each option granted under the 2007 Director Stock Plan becomes exercisable in full in the event of an acquisition of the Company.
 The term of each option granted under the 2007 Director Stock Plan is 10 years, provided that, in general, an option may be exercised only while the director continues to serve as a director or within 60 days thereafter.